izikeros/blog/content/posts/notes/what_are_popular_self_hosted_services_for_private_use.md

 such as [OpenVPN](https://openvpn.net/) or [WireGuard](https://www.wireguard.com/), for creating a virtual private network that can be accessed from anywhere.
 These services allow users to encrypt their internet connection and access their home network from remote locations.

-It is important to note that self-hosting can require a certain level of technical expertise and ongoing maintenance.
+Note that self-hosting can require a certain level of technical expertise and ongoing maintenance.

 <a id="services-that-getting-popularity-for-self-hosting"></a>